Highlights of Wimbledon day 13

 SOUTH AFRICAN PRESIDENT SENDS GOOD LUCK MESSAGE TO ANDERSON

-South African President Cyril Ramaphosa called Kevin Anderson ahead of his Wimbeldon clash with Novak Djokovic, according to a post on the president’s official Twitter account on Sunday.
+South African President Cyril Ramaphosa called Anderson ahead of his Wimbledon clash with Djokovic, according to a post on the president’s official Twitter account on Sunday.

 “I called and spoke to Kevin Anderson and wished him the best of luck and told him that we are all rooting for him.
 He was very pleased and said he’d do his best to make South Africa proud,” Ramaphosa said.